 Disable Windows Defender using Group Policy

-This method is applicable to Pro edition of Windows 10.
+This method applies to the Pro edition of Windows 10.
 If you’re on Home edition, please refer to the directions in Method 2.

 Step 2: In the Group Policy Editor, navigate to: